-Project Type Number of Occurrences Savings Impact Reason(s) for Discrepancy Interior Lighting 5 \ Cadmus reduced the fixture counts for one project as the evaluated installed quantity on the site was lower than the quantity reported on the application.
+Project Type Number of Occurrences Savings Impact Reason(s) for Discrepancy Interior Lighting 5 ↓ Cadmus reduced the fixture counts for one project as the evaluated installed quantity on the site was lower than the quantity reported on the application.
 Cadmus reduced the hours of use (HOU) for one project that reported 24/7 operations after determining that occupancy controls and schedule controls were in place to reduce the lighting runtime prior to and after the project.
 The Avista database categorized two projects as interior lighting that only had exterior fixtures.
 These savings were subtracted from interior lighting and added to exterior lighting.
 Cadmus reduced fixture counts and increased HOU at one site where the building underwent a remodel shortly after completing the project and no longer matched the conditions reported at the time the application was submitted.
 4 ↑ Cadmus determined that the store hours at one site were higher than reported on the application.
 The team also determined that new occupancy controls were added that were not reported on the application, further decreasing installed HOU relative to baseline HOU.
 Cadmus found that the installed fixtures for one project had a lower wattage than reported on the application.
-Exterior Lighting 3 \ Cadmus reduced fixture counts and increased HOU at one site where the building underwent a remodel shortly after completing the project and no longer matched the conditions reported at the time the application was submitted.
-Cadmus calculated savings for an outdoor display sign using the actual quantity and wattage of the lamps inside the sign.
+Exterior Lighting Cadmus reduced fixture counts and increased HOU at building underwent a remodel shortly after completing longer matched the conditions reported at the time the was submitted.
+Cadmus calculated savings for an outdoor display sign quantity and wattage of the lamps inside the sign.
+The used an estimated watts-per-square-foot method for e based on assumed typical values.
+The team found the • Cadmus calculated savings for an outdoor display sign using the actual quantity and wattage of the lamps inside the sign.
 The Avista calculator used an estimated watts-per-square-foot method for exterior sign lighting based on assumed typical values.
-The team found the assumed baseline watts per square foot to be unreasonably high for the type of lighting typically installed in outdoor signs.
-4 1 Cadmus updated the savings calculations to use the actual verified fixture wattage instead of the assumed typical value for three projects.
+The team found the assumed baseline watts per square foot to be unreasonably high for the type of lighting 4 ↑ Cadmus updated the savings calculations to use the actual verified fixture wattage instead of the assumed typical value for three projects.
 Cadmus determined that two exterior lighting measures were incorrectly categorized as interior lighting measures in the Avista database and transferred those savings to exterior lighting.